 3D Tours: Hover on the interactive icons embedded in each 3D tour to see details about the sites and the objects within.
 Circles on the floor allow you to move around from space to space.
 Use your mouse to zoom in and get a closer look at the structures.

 Locks are elevators for boats, lifting and lowering them as they travel along the waterway.
 Today, there are 57 locks on New York's canal system, including 35 on the Erie Canal, 11 on the Champlain Canal, seven on the Oswego Canal, and four on the Cayuga-Seneca Canal.

-Built between 1905 and 1918, 16 lift bridges still carry traffic over the Erie Canal in western New York.
+Built between 1905 and 1918, 15 lift bridges still carry traffic over the Erie Canal in western New York.
 When a boat approaches, the operator stops traffic on the roadway and raises the deck of the bridge 15 feet to give clearance for passing boats.
-Stairs and walkways allow pedestrians to cross while the bridge is up.

-Eight movable dams between Schenectady and Fort Plain regulate water flow on the Mohawk River.
-Dam gates are lowered into the river to form navigable pools during the summer but are pulled out of the water in winter to clear the way for ice and debris-filled floodwaters.
+Eight movable dams regulate water flow on the Mohawk River.
+Dam gates are lowered to form navigable pools during the summer but are pulled out of the water in winter to clear the way for ice and debris-filled floodwaters.

 Located at almost all locks, these white buildings house equipment used to generate electricity to power lock gates and valves.
-Nearby, you'll see a blue and gold gate cabinet, which displays the number of each lock.
+Nearby, you'll see a gate cabinet, which displays the number of each lock.
 The cabinet holds the motors and gearing that open and close lock gates and valves.

 3D Tours and videos were produced in collaboration with the New York State Canal Corporation and the National Park Service, with additional support from the National Park Foundation.